Home Ā» Home Ā» Overrated Perennial Plants

 Overrated Perennial Plants

-Do you have a perennial plant in your garden that blooms for a short time and then it’s just there taking up valuable space.
-Or, maybe the plant blooms for a short time and then you’re left with ugly foliage.
+Do you have a perennial plant in your garden that blooms for a short time and then it’s just there taking up valuable space?
+Or, maybe the plant blooms for a short time and then you’re left with ugly foliage?
 Perhaps, you have a perennial in your garden that you don’t even like, or maybe you’ve just grown tired of it.
-These are what we refer to as overrated perennial plants.
+Or maybe it requires too much babying or chemicals?
+These are what we refer to as Overrated Perennial Plants.

 I recently conducted a survey in a FaceBook group.
-I ask what perennials they thought were the most overrated plants in their gardens.
-The perennials included below received the most mentions as being overrated.
+I asked what perennials they thought were the most overrated plants in their gardens.
+The perennials included below, were reported the most times as being overrated.
 In most cases, I’m including some alternatives to the plants mentioned.
-There are also mentions of perennials that are overused.
+(There are also mentions of perennials that are overused.)

 Not included in this list are perennials that are invasive or aggressive.
 That’s an entirely different topic which is covered in 14 Plants NOT to Grow in Your Garden (Even If They Are Free).

-There’s absolutely nothing wrong with the perennials included here.
+There’s absolutely nothing wrong with the perennials included here!
 In fact, most of them are beautiful and very popular.
-It’s certainly not necessary to rid your garden of these perennials, but if you’re considering adding them to your gardens, think twice and perhaps consider an alternative, especially if your garden space is small.
+It’s certainly not necessary to rid your garden of these perennials!
+But if you’re considering adding them to your gardens, think twice and perhaps consider an alternative that is more “user friendly”, especially if your garden space is small.

 This post may contain affiliate links.
 If you click on